Can You Freeze Masa for Tamales

 Can I Freeze Cooked Tamales?

-• Allow the cooked tamales to come to room temperature first.
+• Let the cooked tamales come to room temperature first.

-• To help grab just a few tamales at a time you can place the cooled tamales in between layers of parchment paper (or plastic wrap) then place inside your freezer-safe bag.
+• To make it simple to pull out a few at a time, layer the cooled tamales between parchment paper or plastic wrap before placing them in your freezer-safe bag.

-• Place in the freezer.
+• Freeze.
 They’ll take several hours or so to fully freeze.

-• Grab frozen cooked tamales as you need them and defrost in your refrigerator overnight before reheating.
-(Follow my guide for reheating tamales.)
+• Grab frozen cooked tamales as needed and defrost overnight in the refrigerator before reheating.
+(Follow my guide for reheating tamales, or if you’re cooking tamales straight from frozen, check out this guide instead.)

-Cooked frozen tamales will keep fresh in the freezer for up to 3 to 6 months.
-Longer than that and they may develop freezer burn.
+Cooked frozen tamales keep well in the freezer for up to 3 to 6 months.
+Beyond that, they may start to develop freezer burn.

 Homemade birria tamales being dipped into a bowl of birria consome broth.